jacksonrakena/blog-v3/_posts/2021-05-12-mxroute-migadu-comparison.md

 tags: email economy
 ---

+*This post is unfinished, but I thought I'd release it.*

 Today you're gonna be getting a rundown of the 'Rakena Email System' - and how stingy I truly am when it comes to paying for email services.
 (And maybe some pretty sketchy economic analysis.)